adap/flower/examples/android/README.md

 # Flower Android Example (TensorFlowLite)

-This example demonstrates a federated learning setup with Android Clients in the background thread.
+This example demonstrates a federated learning setup with Android clients in a background thread.
 The training on Android is done on a CIFAR10 dataset using TensorFlow Lite.
 The setup is as follows:

 - The CIFAR10 dataset is randomly split across 10 clients.
 Each Android client holds a local dataset of 5000 training examples and 1000 test examples.
 - The FL server runs in Python but all the clients run on Android.